MatteoRagni/Force/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-for more info you can contact mailto:matteo.ragni.it@gmail.com
+for more info you can contact me: matteo.ragni.it@gmail.com